-Ares Capital Management will serve as our investment adviser.
-Ares Capital Management is a newly formed investment adviser that is registered as an investment adviser under the Advisers Act.
-Subject to the overall supervision of our board of directors, the investment adviser will manage the day-to-day operations of, and provide investment advisory and management services to, Ares Capital.
-Under the terms of an investment advisory and management agreement, Ares Capital Management will:
+Ares Capital Management serves as our investment adviser.
+Ares Capital Management is an investment adviser that is registered as an investment adviser under the Advisers Act.
+Subject to the overall supervision of our board of directors, the investment adviser manages the day-to-day operations of, and provides investment advisory and management services to, Ares Capital.
+Under the terms of an investment advisory and management agreement, Ares Capital Management:

-- determine the composition of our portfolio, the nature and timing of the changes to our portfolio and the manner of implementing such changes; - identify, evaluate and negotiate the structure of the investments we make (including performing due diligence on our prospective portfolio companies); - close and monitor the investments we make; and - determine the securities and other assets that we will purchase, retain or sell.
+- determines the composition of our portfolio, the nature and timing of the changes to our portfolio and the manner of implementing such changes; - identifies, evaluates and negotiates the structure of the investments we make (including performing due diligence on our prospective portfolio companies); - closes and monitors the investments we make; and determines the securities and other assets that we purchase, retain or sell.